2.5 GenAI Prompting

 • Disengagement or “falling asleep at the wheel”: Dell’Aqua (n.d.) has discovered through research that many employees tend to simply use genAI output as is, without taking the time to check the contents.
 While genAI outputs are continuously improving in quality, the times when inaccuracies, hallucinations, biases, and unsupported claims can appear are substantial enough to significantly damage a company’s reputation and an employee’s career if the output is used without careful review.
 Always become engaged with the output to maintain your agency in the process of content creation.

 • Inaccuracies or hallucinations: Although each successive versions of the genAI models show some improvement in accuracy with fewer outright hallucinated or fake (obviously made-up) information, the output must be checked for accuracy.
-You want to ensure that the genAI content you use aligns with your specific purpose and contains verifiable facts and information for which you can otherwise ascertain as being accurate..
+You want to ensure that the genAI content you use aligns with your specific purpose and contains verifiable facts and information for which you can otherwise ascertain as being accurate.

 • Sandbagging: Sometimes genAI models will perform beyond your expectations; at other times the output will be underwhelming.
 Depending on which genAI model you use, the model may respond only to the limits established by the knowledge you exhibit in your prompt, and no further.
 So while many think that genAI will automatically augment knowledge generation capabilities watch for output that will only match your ability and knowledge and not more.
 This potential response on the part of the genAI model emphasizes the need for users to not only create specific prompts, but also to follow up on output that is less than satisfactory with a request that the model stretch the limits of the current output.
 Use your critical thinking skills to not only analyze the output but to also refine prompts to obtain correct, narrow, and specific output that meets your purpose at the degree of expertise that is required.
 And if the model you are using does not perform as expected, choose a different one.
 For more information on sandbagging, see Section C in Perez et al. (2022).

-• Unsupported claims: As a general rule, do not use genAI models for research unless they are made specifically for that purpose, such as Perplexity, Elicit, Concensus, ResearchRabbit, and other such models.
+• Unsupported claims: As a rule, do not use genAI models for research unless they are made specifically for that purpose, such as Perplexity, Elicit, Consensus, ResearchRabbit, and other such tools.
 ChatGPT, for example, is great for ideation (e.g., “list some topic areas in the field of sustainability”), but it is not a research engine and often responds with output that contains unreliable information.
 GenAI output obtained from chat models will often contain claims that are not supported with sources, or as in the case of Copilot, may include sources that are not relevant.
 Copilot sometimes copies from internet sources as well, so beware of using plagiarized content!
 Always ensure that claims are supported with verifiable sources by doing the research.
 Also ensure that the claims are not taken out of context: They must be true to the intent of the original document from which they originated.

 References